Constraint satisfaction problems for reducts of homogeneous graphs

 Suppose that $f$ violates $\Eq$ and preserves $N$; then clearly, iterating applications of automorphisms of $(C_n^\omega,E)$ and $f$, we could send any finite subset of $C_n^\omega$ to an independent set in $(C_n^\omega,E)$, contradicting that the number of equivalence classes is the fixed finite number $n$.

 If $f$ preserves both $\Eq$ and $N$, then there exist $a,b$ with $E(a,b)$ and $f(a)=f(b)$.
-Via a standard iterative argument using local closure, one then sees that $f$ generates a function whose range is an independent set.
+Via a standard iterative argument using topological closure, one then sees that $f$ generates a function whose range is an independent set.